zakilur/helm-charts/docs/Deploy with Minikube.md

 ## Load Grey Matter charts

+The local development versions of our charts can be found in `greymatter/requirements-dev.yaml`.
+We will need to rename this file to `requirements.yaml` so that Helm can find it.
+If you don't need to make changes to any subcharts and are ok using the charts hosted in Decipher's production repo, feel free to skip this next command:

+`cp greymatter/requirements.yaml greymatter/requirements.backup.yaml && cp greymatter/requirements-dev.yaml greymatter/requirements.yaml`

 Now we need to load our charts into our Helm server.
 This is done with `helm dep up`, which loads our charts and the dependencies of our charts into the Helm server.
 We specify the folder `greymatter` to load all the needed charts in the `greymatter/requirements.yaml` file.
+Helm looks for the specified charts and packages them into the `greymatter/charts` directory.
+Keep in mind that if you make any changes to subcharts, you will need to run `helm dep up` again.

 ```sh
 $ helm dep up greymatter